ChrisGVE/taskforge.nvim/prompt.md

 - For straightforward, low-risk tasks, you may implement the complete solution
 - For complex tasks, break implementation into logical chunks with review points
 - When uncertain about scope, pause and ask clarifying questions
+- Ideally code files should be of the order of 500 lines for readability, when absolutely necessary they can grow up to 900 lines.
-- When produced code files exceed 900 lines, suggest refactoring and separation of concerns where applicable.
+- When produced code files exceed 900 lines, suggest refactoring and separation of concerns where applicable and without being prompted.
 - Be responsive to user feedback about process - some users may prefer more or less granular control

 Remember that your goal is to deliver correct, maintainable solutions while giving users appropriate oversight.
 Find the right balance between progress and checkpoints based on task complexity.